jjpickering10/CI-MS4-DragonEggWoodturning/docs/TESTING.md

 - Filled in forms apart from card, am shown card incomplete message.
 - Filled in correct card details and am taken to checkout success page with order number.
 - Recieved email confirmation with order number, order date, order total, shipping details and a contact link.

 ------ Error: order number in email different to order number in checkout, also 2 orders in admin - Fixed: checkout view post_code to postcode form data.
 (Indicates webhook working correctly as order was generated as it wasn't found to match in the database)

 - Tried checking out again, received email confirmation with order number matching checkout success.
 Also only 1 order in admin.

 **Profile - orders, reviews, account info**

+- Profile for logged in user displays my username with details on when I became a member and my last log in date.
+- Profile navigation displays orders table, review table and account info.
+- Tried updating profile and am shown success message.
+Profile account info is now filled with my data.
+- Checkout form is now filled with account data.
+- Liked post in blog post page, am shown success message and the thumb icon has filled and like count has increased.
+- Unliked post in blog post page, am shown success message and thumb icon not filled and like count has decreased.
+- Tried commenting on blog post.
+Am shown success message, redirected to post and my comment is now displayed with edit and delete links.
+Other comments dont have these links.
+- Edit comment link takes me to edit comment page.
+Editing comment redirects me back to post with success message with new edited comment.
+- Delete link displays pop up delete notification.
+Confirming delete redirects to post with success message and comment no longer displayed.
+----- Error: going back to edit link displays server error after deleting comment - Fixed: added conditional if statements to views where this may be applicable.
+- Tried going back to edit link and am displayed with info message saying it doesn't exist and redirected to home page.

 **Admin - discount, newsletter, products, blogs**